strichliste/strichliste-backend/docs/Config.md

 # Strichliste Config

-The configuration can be found in config/services.yml.
-This is also reachable by the `/api/settings` endpoint and used by the frontend
+The configuration can be found in `config/strichliste.yaml`.
+This is also reachable by the `/api/settings` endpoint and used by the frontend.

+*Hint*: You can overwrite the import path in `config/services.yaml` if you want to put your config file into another place like `/etc/strichliste.yml`

 ## common